Aleph-Alpha/pharia-engine/doc/src/skills-development.md

         pharia-kernel
 ```

-You can view the monitoring at your [local Jaeger instance](http://localhost:16686)
+You can view the monitoring via your local Jaeger instance at <http://localhost:16686>.